letele/cfop-algorithms/README.md

 This projects outlines algorithms used in solving the rubik's cube using the CFOP method

-### Available alorothms are
+### Available algorithms are

 1. First two layers
 2. Orientation of the last layer
-3. Permutaton of the last layer
+3. Permutation of the last layer

 ### A symmetrical approach